charmaine211/AfstuderenOU/documentation/USER_INSTRUCTIONS.md

 3. Download the Notebook and YAML files and upload them to your editor.
 We're using lightning.ai.
 4. Run your application.

-## Analyze model
+## Analyse model

 Following the training and validation of the model using various parameters, the most effective model will be selected.
 This selected model will undergo testing on the designated testing set, where the resulting variables will be documented in the research paper.

 ### Metrics

-Once your models have been trained, all the results will be stored in the `RESULTS_DIR`.
-If you've followed our file naming convention, this directory will be located at `.../driver_gaze_direction/training_results` on your Google Drive.
+Once your models have been trained, you can store your results in the `RESULTS_DIR`.
+If you've followed our file naming convention, this directory will be located at `.../driver_gaze_direction/training_results` on your drive.

 Depending on the number of models you've trained, navigate to the corresponding `runs/train` directory for the desired training data.